 Waters Meet

 At the next intersection of the trails, in an area called “Waters Meet”, we could choose to hike for a bit off of the loop trail to see three more waterfalls.
-Since we didn’t know if the kids could handle the additional mileage, we decided to stay on the loop trail.
+We decided to stay on the loop trail.
 There was still seven more waterfalls to see on the loop trail, plus the mile of flat hiking to get back to the Lake Rose trail head parking lot.

 Midway Crevasse